 If you believe you have diabetes and would like to speak with a doctor or healthcare provider about your symptoms or current health then we can help.
 With DrHouse, you can consult with a board-certified healthcare professional in 15 minutes or less.

 We eliminate the hassle that comes with having to schedule an in-person visit and sit in a waiting room.
-Instead, you can get in touch with our board-certified clinicians now and start the conversation about your health and diabetes and let us offer you the best possible treatment options and plan.
+Instead, you can get in touch with our board-certified clinicians now and start the conversation about your health and diabetes, and let us offer you the best possible treatment options.

 There are many myths about diabetes floating around out there that people assume are true.
 However, you now have more information and insight into some of the most common diabetes myths and the truth about diabetes.